We Invite You to Join Us for the LibertyCon 2021 Zoom Series

 Focusing on the nation’s unprecedented, and long overdue, examination of systemic racism in America, UREC connects the historical Underground Railroad, the first civil rights movement in the United States, with the current struggles to dismantle injustice, oppression, and the false idea of White as superior.
-Due to the heightened polarization in the USA, the urgent need to address these issues cannot be overstated.
+With the heightened awareness and polarization in the U.S., the urgent need to address these issues cannot be overstated.

 Underground Railroad Education Center invites you to join us for LibertyCon 2021, our 19th annual public history conference.